37 Most Common Tourist Scams in India

 Besides having the money disappear, a large note can as easily be swapped with a small note by these skilful manipulators.
 In the past, before demonetization, a common scam was for the scammer to swap a large note with a counterfeit one, pass it back to you and ask for a new one.

 Rule of thumb: do not blink (just kidding – just watch really careful)

 There are these donation boxes which you see at religious places, and it’s difficult to tell if they are really legit.

 Rule of thumb: if you must donate, ask for licenses or read the official rules and regulations

 This is less so a scam and more so a crime.
 Pickpocketing is also common in India, especially in crowded places.
-Check out this article of the pickpocketing capital of the world to find the multitude ways creative pickpockets can go to steal your valuables.
+Check out this article of the pickpocketing capital of the world to find out the multitude ways creative pickpockets can go to steal your valuables.

-Note that it is just your small valuables such as handphones or wallets that can stolen, even your luggage can be stolen, for instance at luggage inspection points in airports.
+Note that it is not just your small valuables such as handphones or wallets that can stolen, even your luggage can be stolen, for instance at luggage inspection points in airports.

 Rule of thumb: keep valuables guarded and in secure areas, especially in crowded places

 In India, there is the same number of qualified doctors as unqualified ones, meaning a 50% chance of getting a quack doctor.
 Of course chances are lowered around bigger cities with better rule of law, but it pays to do your own research before consulting a doctor/going to the clinic.